mattv8/yourls-ldap-plugin/README.md

 Usage
 -----
-When yourls-cas-plugin is enabled and user was not successfuly authenticated using data specified in yourls_user_passwords, an LDAP authentication attempt will be made.
+When yourls-ldap-plugin is enabled and user was not successfuly authenticated using data specified in yourls_user_passwords, an LDAP authentication attempt will be made.
 If LDAP authentication is successful, then you will immediately go to the admin interface.

 You can also set a privileged account to search the LDAP directory with.
 This is useful for directories that don't allow anonymous binding.